Most designers and writers love typewriters. And a few of us mourn the ones no longer with us.

 And now I own it.

 Steve was not amused, especially when I asked him to carry it from the car to the dining room table.
 He may have said the big word (the one I have no trouble saying, but can’t seem to write).
 And he wasn’t even charmed by the cool ribbon packaging.
 He asked me if I even considered saying “no thanks” and the truth was, it never crossed my mind.
-I just thought I was in a conundrum and the result would me moving the ugly ass typewriter from his home to mine.
+I just thought I was in a conundrum and the solution would be moving the ugly ass typewriter from his home to mine.
 The Olympia had no chance to make it onto the sentimental typewriter list.

 Steve said, “I hope at least you get a blog post out of this before we take it to Goodwill.”